-We chose Pulse as our top #1 supplement for massive pumps because it boasts of an all-natural formula incorporated with clinically supported dosages of key ingredients.
+We chose Pulse as our #1, best pre-workout pump because it boasts of an all-natural formula incorporated with clinically supported dosages of key ingredients.
 They don’t like riding the “multi-blend” or “complex list” bandwagon that makes a supplement contain numerous ingredients with hidden or insignificant dosages.

 With Pulse, you know you have something that works when you need it to work.
 You want the best kind of pumps that pairs well with stimulation and endurance?
 Look no further than Legion Pulse.

 Legion Pulse Key Ingredients